-ES 5: No HVAC equipment or ductwork located in garage, and no conditioned air supplied to garage
+ES 5: No HVAC equipment or ductwork located in garage

 Garages, including attached and carports, are known sources of indoor air contaminants and must be fully separated from conditioned space.
 To ensure that HVAC systems for the living space, including equipment and ductwork, are fully separated from garages they cannot be installed these spaces and cannot provide conditioned air to them.